Eleanor-Shellstrop/company_data/README.md

 ## Acknowledgements

-While this code and project is my own, I found a lot of helpful information about structuring the process from (Nate from StrataScratch)[https://github.com/Strata-Scratch/csv_to_db_automation].
+While this code and project is my own, I found a lot of helpful information about structuring the process from [Nate from StrataScratch](https://github.com/Strata-Scratch/csv_to_db_automation).